-Since talent recruitment was associated with the qin music in the eyes of the emperors, qin players accordingly emphasized their cultivation of virtues from the perspectives of subordinates.
-Morality, virtues, and higher ethical standards were necessarily attached to the qin playing techniques and knowledge about the qin.
+Since talent recruitment was associated with qin music in the eyes of the emperors, qin players accordingly emphasized their cultivation of virtues.
+Morality, virtues, and high ethical standards were associated with qin playing techniques and knowledge about the qin.
 Scholarly records of qin players pay special attention to their virtues.
-For example, the Qin History (Qinshi) compiled by Zhu Changwen in 1084 provides a list of famous and virtuous qin players.
-Zhu himself was a good qin player and a jinshi degree holder, but he did not serve in the government and remained away from officialdom for thirty years.
+For example, the Qin History (Qinshi), compiled by Zhu Changwen in 1084, provides a list of famous and virtuous qin players.
+Zhu himself was an excellent qin player and a jinshi degree holder, but he did not serve in the government and shied away from holding any office for thirty years.
 When he was forty-seven years old, he was recommended by Su Shi and others to become a professor and began his short civil service.
-In the “Narratives of History” (“Xushi”) chapter of the Qin History, Zhu lamented that he desired to compose biographies for these qin players who were recluses waiting to be enlisted in the government.
-In the preface, he stated that the publication of the Qin History came at the right time because the peaceful and harmonious period of the dynasty made it a suitable opportunity to compose music and establish rituals.
-Zhu’s promotion of the virtuous qin players, who were also capable scholars and prospective government officials, correlated with the emperors’ desires to recruit talents.
+In the “Narratives of History” (“Xushi”) chapter of Qin History, Zhu lamented that he wanted to compose biographies of qin players who were recluses waiting to be enlisted in the government.
+In the preface, he stated that the publication of the Qin History came at an opportune moment because the dynasty was experiencing a period of relative peace and social harmony, making it a suitable opportunity to compose music and establish rituals.
+Zhu’s promotion of virtuous qin players, who were also capable scholars and potential government officials, correlated with the emperors’ desires to recruit talent.

-Appreciating a qin
+Appreciating qin music

-We will describe the features of the qin in order to explore the deeper messages embedded in the appreciation of qin music.
-The materials used to the make the qin determine the volume and tonality of the music.
-Northern Song zither lovers possessed a certain degree of knowledge about the qin.
-They likely had ample chances to look at the host’s qin because the volume of the qin sound was not loud and the distance between the players and listeners needed to be short.
-Music was not the only thing to be appreciated; instead, the painted lacquer, jade or metal decorations, reeled silk strings, and other features on the qin were all to be appreciated.
+I will now describe the features of the qin to explore deeper meanings embedded in the appreciation of qin music.
+The materials used to make the qin determine the volume and tonality of the music.
+Northern Song zither-lovers possessed a certain degree of knowledge about the qin.
+Since qin music is not loud and is thus appropriate for intimate concerts, listeners likely had ample opportunities to observe a host’s qin.
+The sound of the qin was not the only thing to be appreciated.
+The painted lacquer, jade or metal decorations, silk strings, and other features of the qin were all appreciated.